ngchenghow/timebotpy/README.md

 # timebotpy

-This is a Artificial Intelligence sofware that build with python 2.7.x and Google Cloud Platform.
+This is a Artificial Intelligence sofware.

+## Language and Environment Requirements
-Database and File System: Google Datastore, Google Cloud Storage
+This software is written in python 2.7.x and Google Cloud Platform.
+Database use Google Datastore and File System use Google Cloud Storage.

+## Missions
+timebotpy is a tool that helps human, rather than act like another consciousness.